cesarlaforet/powershell-public/rdp-thru-ssh/README.md

 - Ensure that you have the necessary permissions to run PowerShell scripts and establish SSH and RDP connections.
 - The script assumes that `ssh` and `mstsc` (Remote Desktop Connection) are available on your system.

+## Converting the Script to an Executable

+To convert the PowerShell script to an executable (.exe) file, you can use a tool like `ps2exe`.
+Follow these steps:

+1. Install `ps2exe` module if you haven't already:
+    ```powershell
+    Install-Module -Name ps2exe -Scope CurrentUser
+    ```

+2. Convert the script to an executable:
+    ```powershell
+    Invoke-ps2exe .\connect-ssh-rdp.ps1 -outFile .\connect-ssh-rdp.exe
+    ```

+3. You can now run the executable file:
+    ```powershell
+    .\connect-ssh-rdp.exe
+    ```

+## Notes

+- Ensure that you have the necessary permissions to install modules and run executables.
+- The executable will have the same functionality as the original PowerShell script.
+- You may need to adjust execution policies or antivirus settings to allow the executable to run.